⚡ Before You Go — Essentials

 Shinjuku Gyoen National Garden

 One of Tokyo's finest gardens spanning 58 hectares with Japanese, English, and French landscape styles.
 In late April, the last cherry blossoms mingle with fresh green foliage and blooming azaleas.
-A perfect antidote to a long flight — find a bench by the pond, breathe, and let Tokyo reveal itself slowly.
+A perfect gentle start — find a bench by the pond, breathe, and let Tokyo reveal itself slowly.

 As evening falls, wander through the neon-lit alleyways of Shinjuku.
 Peek into Golden Gai — a maze of 200+ tiny bars, each seating 5-8 people, crammed into six narrow alleys.
-You don't need to drink; just walking through is an experience.
 Then stroll through Omoide Yokocho (Memory Lane) for the atmospheric smoky alley vibes.

 Kōtoku-in: The Great Buddha (Daibutsu)